Moral Inquiries on the Situation of Man and of Brutes: Legacy

+19th-century responses

 In 1839, the astronomer and naturalist T. Forster published a treatise addressed to Gompertz titled Philozoia, or Moral Reflections on the Actual Condition of the Animal Kingdom, and the Means of Improving the Same.

-Gompertz's work was later included in Henry S. Salt's bibliography of animal rights literature in his 1892 book Animals' Rights: Considered in Relation to Social Progress.
+Moral Inquiries on the Situation of Man and of Brutes was later included in Henry S. Salt's bibliography of animal rights literature in his 1892 book Animals' Rights: Considered in Relation to Social Progress.

+Later commentary

-Gary L. Francione and Anne E. Charlton have described Moral Inquiries as "one of the most progressive and radical books on animal ethics ever written, yet virtually unknown".
-In the foreword to the 1992 edition, Peter Singer recounted his surprise upon discovering Gompertz's work, noting that many of Gompertz's arguments closely resembled those later taken up by the animal liberation movement.
+Gary L. Francione and Anne E. Charlton describe Gompertz's work as "one of the most progressive and radical books on animal ethics ever written, yet virtually unknown".

+In the foreword to the 1992 edition, Peter Singer wrote that he was surprised to find many of Gompertz's arguments resembling arguments later associated with the animal liberation movement.

-Stephen Bostock noted Gompertz's methodical approach to ethics, observing that his work "attempts to argue rigorously from firm foundations with an elaborate apparatus of definitions, axioms and theorems".
-Bostock also commended Gompertz's fairness toward opponents, his intellectual honesty, and the continued relevance of his answers to contemporary ethical questions.
+In a 1994 review, Stephen Bostock noted Gompertz's methodical approach to ethics, writing that his work "attempts to argue rigorously from firm foundations with an elaborate apparatus of definitions, axioms and theorems".
+Bostock also noted Gompertz's fairness to opponents, intellectual honesty, and relevance to later ethical questions.

-In 2024, to mark the book's bicentennial, the organisation Animal Ethics republished Moral Inquiries as a free digital edition.
-The organisation described it as the "most significant work in animal ethics until the late 20th century", citing its early advocacy of ideas now associated with veganism, antispeciesism, and concern for wild animal suffering.
+Animal Ethics describes the book as the "most significant work in animal ethics until the late 20th century", citing its early advocacy of ideas now associated with veganism, antispeciesism, and concern for wild animal suffering.

-Publication history

-Moral Inquiries on the Situation of Man and of Brutes was printed by Richard Taylor and published by Westley & Parrish, who sold it from their premises opposite St. Clement Danes on the Strand, London.

-In 1992, a new edition was published by Centaur Press, edited by Peter Singer, who also wrote the foreword.
-In it, Singer remarked on his surprise at discovering Gompertz's work and noted its striking resemblance to arguments later advanced by the animal liberation movement.

-A further edition was released in 1997 by Edwin Mellen Press, edited by Charles R. Magel.